exonum/rfcs/text/0000-service-specification-declarative-format.md

 # Summary
 [summary]: #summary

-Propose a declarative format based on [TOML](toml).
+Propose a declarative format based on [YAML](yaml).
 This format allows to reduce the effort required to create custom services.

 # Motivation